claire-codes/blog-com/_posts/2017-01-31-why-the-title-attribute-is-pointless-in-html5.markdown

 ## But what about images?

-You're getting confused with the `alt` attribute that's used for images.
-It's valid HTML5 syntax to include a `title` attribute on an image, but again it won't be read out by screen reader software.
-If the image doesn't render on your page, then it's the text contained in the `alt` attribute that appears on the screen, not the `title`.
+You're getting confused with the `alt` attribute.
+It's still valid HTML5 syntax to include a `title` attribute on an image, but again it won't be read out by screen reader software.
+If the image doesn't render on your page, then it's the text contained in the `alt` attribute that appears on the screen, not the `title` attribute text.
+The `alt` text is also the content read out by screen readers.

 ## What alternatives are there?